venisprajapati/vps-auto-grading-software/README.md

 ## Purpose

-- Open-source web-browser based general purpose software to make bubble-omr sheet checking, the grading ask easy and efficient, that runs on localhost using python (virtual environment).
+- Open-source web-browser based general purpose software to make bubble-omr sheet checking and grading task Easy and Efficient, that runs on localhost using python (virtual environment).

 ## Developer Contact and Donate